e271828e/Flight.jl/docs/notes/design/framework_spec.md

   can tell the two sources apart.

 One claim mechanism, two claim sources.
 The source is exhausted at the attach
-point: past it, validation, roster-entry storage, [§9.4][s9-4]'s shape compilation, the drain, the trace and detach-releases-claims treat a computed claim exactly as a returned one, which is why the GUI is not an exception but an ordinary enumerated writer whose enumeration the framework performed.
+point: past it, validation, roster-entry storage, shape compilation ([§9.4][s9-4]), the drain, the trace and detach-releases-claims treat a computed claim exactly as a returned one, which is why the GUI is not an exception but an ordinary enumerated writer whose enumeration the framework performed.
 Opportunistic writing by autonomous devices does not exist: a device that